intellij-rust/intellij-rust/README.md

 Unstable master branch builds can be downloaded from [TeamCity].

+## FAQ

+Frequently asked questions, a.k.a.
+"Where is Rust SDK?", are on the [website] :)

 ## TOML

 If you are looking for the TOML plugin, see [toml] directory.